-The 2014 drilling continues to demonstrate the presence of copper-silver and gold mineralized zones along the Main and Main Deep Horizon in a geological setting similar to the former Equity Silver Mine.
+The 2014 drilling continued to demonstrate the presence of copper-silver and gold mineralized zones along the Main and Main Deep Horizon in a geological setting similar to the former Equity Silver Mine.
 The Company's work has now extended the strike length of these mineralized horizons to 1.73 km.
-Further exploratory drilling is warranted as these mineralized zones are open along strike and to depth.